SirDers/Super-Short-Bros/README.md

 4. Chess World -- Player changes into different chess pieces the have different abilities

 Make your own levels with the level editor too!

-# Credits
-- All art assets were created by Anders Halverson.